engineer-sonali/Fashion-Recognizer/README.md

 # Fashion-Recognizer

 A Fashion Recognizer aims to classify different types of fashion items, such as clothing, shoes, and accessories from popular dataset Fashion MNIST.
-Using the power of deep learning, the model can identify various clothing items and accessories with an accuracy of 99.94% and loss of 0.0027.
+Using the power of deep learning, the trained model can identify various clothing items and accessories with an accuracy of 99.94% and loss of 0.0027.

 ## Dataset